Posted on

 Machdyne makes open-source FPGA computers.
 In this post we’ll explain what an FPGA computer is, what they can be used for, and why we’re bothering to make them.

-An FPGA (field-programmable gate array) is chip that contains an array of programmable logic blocks.
+An FPGA (field-programmable gate array) is a chip that contains an array of programmable logic blocks.
 Together, these logic blocks can be configured to act as various digital circuits.
 FPGAs often have thousands of logic blocks that allow them to act as complex circuits, such as a CPU and a chipset, also known as a System-on-a-Chip (SoC).

 FPGA computers can become completely different systems by simply updating their configuration memory with different “gateware”.
 For example, an FPGA computer could be configured as a 64-bit RISC-V SoC running Linux one minute, and a NES with an 8-bit 6502 CPU running Super Mario Bros the next minute.